canada-ca/canada-ca.github.io/_drafts/2017-08-21-optimization-overview.markdown

 To date we have undertaken 2 Canada.ca optimization projects, and we're working on more.
 We'll be writing up our experiences with these activities in future articles, so stay tuned!

-## Find out more
+## What do you think?

-We’re happy to share what we’ve learned.
-If you’ve got questions, email us at ux.eu@tbs-sct.gc.ca
+We want to hear from you!
+You can post tweets using the hashtag #Canadadotca or email us at ux.eu@tbs-sct.gc.ca.

 ## Explore further

 * [Helping Canadians start a business](https://canada-ca.github.io/category/2017/08/15/Starting_a_business.html) was our first optimization project, with Innovation, Science and Economic Development Canada and the Canada Revenue Agency
-* [New Thinking](http://gerrymcgovern.com/new-thinking/) is where Gerry McGovern posts weekly on a range of top task management and digital transformation themes
+* [New Thinking](http://gerrymcgovern.com/new-thinking/) is where Gerry McGovern posts weekly on a range of top task management and digital transformation topics
-* [Sprint Stories](https://sprintstories.com/) features case studies by government and private industry about using the Design Sprint process
+* [Sprint Stories](https://sprintstories.com/) features case studies by government and private industry about using the design sprint process
-* The [Government Digital Service Blog](https://gds.blog.gov.uk/) on Gov.UK is a rich source of optimization inspiration
+* The [Government Digital Service Blog](https://gds.blog.gov.uk/) on Gov.UK is a rich source for you to draw inspiration for your optimization projects
 * In [Why we say no to surveys and focus groups](https://www.dta.gov.au/blog/surveys-and-focus-groups/), Leisa Reichelt at Australia's Digital Transformation Agency describes the value their team gets from task-based usability testing